 During signup, a member can choose not to pay for the optional dues rule without having to call your accounting department - or without sending a partial payment and leaving your team to figure it out.
 Admins also have the ability to remove optional dues during the manual renewal process.

 Each Dues Rule, if it applies to a particular member, will create a single line item on that member's dues invoice.
-In addition to adding transparency for your members, this allows your organization to code application fees differently from dues.
+In addition to adding transparency for your members, this allows your organization to code dues differently than other fees (e.g. unit fees or application fees).

 Each dues rule will have the following fields that directly relate to accounting: